isralduke/thatbook/23-isaiah.md

 <a name="36:11">36:11</a> Eliakim, Shebna, and Joah said to the chief adviser, “Speak to your servants in Aramaic, for we understand it.
 Don’t speak with us in the Judahite dialect in the hearing of the people who are on the wall.” <a name="36:12">36:12</a> But the chief adviser said, “My master did not send me to speak these words only to your master and to you.
 His message is also for the men who sit on the wall, for they will eat their own excrement and drink their own urine along with you!”

 <a name="36:13">36:13</a> The chief adviser then stood there and called out loudly in the Judahite dialect, “Listen to the message of the great king, the king of Assyria. <a name="36:14">36:14</a> This is what the king says: ‘Don’t let Hezekiah mislead you, for he is not able to rescue you! <a name="36:15">36:15</a> Don’t let Hezekiah talk you into trusting in the Lord by saying, “The Lord will certainly rescue us; this city will not be handed over to the king of Assyria.” <a name="36:16">36:16</a> Don’t listen to Hezekiah!’
 For this is what the king of Assyria says, ‘Send me a token of your submission and surrender to me.
-Then each of you may eat from his own vine and fig tree and drink water from his own cistern, <a name="36:17">36:17</a> until I come and take you to a land just like your own—a land of grain and new wine, a land of bread and vineyards. <a name="36:18">36:18</a> Hezekiah is misleading you when he says, “The Lord will rescue us.”
+Then each of you may eat from his own vine and fig tree and drink water from his own cistern, <a name="36:17">36:17</a> until I come and take you to a land just like your own — a land of grain and new wine, a land of bread and vineyards. <a name="36:18">36:18</a> Hezekiah is misleading you when he says, “The Lord will rescue us.”
 Has any of the gods of the nations rescued his land from the power of the king of Assyria? <a name="36:19">36:19</a> Where are the gods of Hamath and Arpad?
 Where are the gods of Sepharvaim?
 Indeed, did any gods rescue Samaria from my power? <a name="36:20">36:20</a> Who among all the gods of these lands have rescued their lands from my power?
 So how can the Lord rescue Jerusalem from my power?’” <a name="36:21">36:21</a> They were silent and did not respond, for the king had ordered, “Don’t respond to him.”

 <a name="36:22">36:22</a> Eliakim son of Hilkiah, the palace supervisor, accompanied by Shebna the scribe and Joah son of Asaph, the secretary, went to Hezekiah with their clothes torn and reported to him what the chief adviser had said.